• Skip to primary navigation

 A poster of 6 images showing how to make kiwi sauce.

 1. To prepare the kiwi coulis (sauce), begin by peeling the fruits.
 Cut them into small cubes.
-Place the fruit into a small saucepan.
+Place the fruit in a small saucepan.

 2. Add sugar and lemon juice and stir to mix.